 Kynurenic Acid Urine

-The Most Comprehensive Stool Test that can reveal hidden conditions that other stool tests may overlook.
-It provides information about digestion, absorption, pancreatic function, and inflammation, in addition to bacterial balance, yeast, and parasite infection as well as personalized treatment recommendations.
+This is the most comprehensive stool test that can reveal hidden conditions that other stool tests may overlook.
+It provides valuable information on digestion, absorption, pancreatic function and inflammation, in addition to bacterial balance and yeast and parasite infection.
+With this information, we are able to develop personalized treatment recommendations.

 Test biomarkers are grouped and scored in 5 key areas relating to GI function: